kitex-contrib/codec-dubbo/tests/dubbo-java/README.md

 # About this directory

 This code is used for crosstest between dubbo and kitex.
-It is under developing.

 ## Start the service consumer